 Texas officially has 18 documented species of hawk, not including similar birds of prey like kites, falcons, and eagles.

-Of those 18, several are rare for the state, while others are seasonal and only in Texas during certain months.
+Of the 18 hawk species, several are rare for the state, while others are seasonal and only in Texas during certain months.
 Below is the list of all hawks species documented in Texas.

 Texas Hawk Species